Medical Device Initiative

 - Quality Inspection & Gage – Fixtures and gages, engineering and design services

-- Red Star Contract Manufacturing – Specializes in insert injection molding for medical device industry
+- Red Star Contract Manufacturing – Specializes in insert injection molding for the medical device industry

 - Sites Medical – Specialty testing, prototyping, specialty manufacturing and quality & regulatory services

-- Wright Medical – Global medical device company focused on Extremities and Biologics
+- Stryker Medical – Global medical device company focused on Extremities and Biologics

 Occupation and Average Wage